MetalMatze/Krautreporter-API/readme.md

 5. Start a standalone server if needed like `php artisan serve`.
 6. Visit `localhost:8000` to see the API at work.

+## Usage
+To fetch data from [krautreporter.de](https://krautreporter.de) you should run the following commands in order

+    php artisan sync:authors
+    php artisan sync:articles
+    php artisan sync:jobs

+This will fetch all necessary meta data for authors and articles and create jobs to start crawling.
+You can create a cron job to execute this e.g. every 5 minutes.

+In addition to running the commands above every once in a while you need also to start the queue worker.

+    php artisan queue:listen

+This queue worker will listen for new jobs in the database and execute them one after another.

+Great!
+Your database should be able stay up to date with the newest data.

 ### License

 Krautreporter-API is open-source software licensed under the [GPLv2](LICENSE)